Jean Galea

 The last step in the registration process is identification upload.
 Registration requires 2 types of identification documents.
 After ID upload, the registration process is completed and the request is being processed by Lemonway.

-After completed registration, you can start to invest!
+After completing registration, you can start to invest!

 Secondary Market